Atari Word Processor: History

-The first members of the Atari 8-bit family, the 400 and 800, began shipping in November 1979.
+The first Atari 8-bit computers, the 400 and 800, began shipping in November 1979.
 The original idea for having two members of the family was to sell the 800 into the professional market, then dominated by CP/M machines and the Apple II, while the 400 was aimed at children, education and gaming.
 Very little business software was available at launch, and the machines garnered a reputation, in keeping with Atari's history, as glorified games consoles.

 After a year, the company decided that professional software was going to be required if they hoped to sell the 800 into the business market.
 Among the many programs being used on CP/M, word processing had emerged as a significant force and WordStar had become a major market unto itself.
-With no comparable system available on their platform, on January 8, 1981, at the Winter CES, Atari announced they would be releasing their own.
+With no comparable system available on their platform, at the Winter CES on 8 January 1981, Atari announced they would be releasing their own.
 It was first mentioned in print in the March/April 1981 edition of ANALOG Computing.
 The program shipped that summer.
 Normally $149, between September 1 and October 31 it was offered free to anyone that purchased an 800 and 810 disk drive.

 The program ran only on the Atari 800 with 48 kB of RAM and operating system "B" ROMs, which was the vast majority of 800 production.
 It would run on a 400 if expanded to 48 kB, but this was not officially supported and voided the computer's warranty.
 It also needed at least one disk drive, and to print, the 850 Interface Module along with a suitable Centronics-port based printer like the Atari 825.

 With the introduction of the 1200XL in 1983, Atari needed a new word processor that ran in the expanded operating system and memory.
 Instead of upgrading Atari Word Processor, they hired the author of a well-received 3rd party product and introduced the entirely new AtariWriter.
 This was in the form of a 16 kB ROM cartridge that ran on all of the Atari lineup even with as little as 16 kB RAM.